ANASDAVOODTK/BUS-SEAT-AVAILABILITY-USING-ML/README.md

 # BUS-SEAT-AVAILABILITY-USING-ML

-In this project we created a “people counter” with OpenCV and Python.
+In this project we created a “people counter” with OpenCV and Python for Reboot Kerala Hackathon.
 Using OpenCV, we’ll count the number of people who are heading “in” or “out” of a BUS in real-time.

 ![](opencv_people_counter_result01.gif)